 - St. John's College

 - Wild Birds Unlimited

-You can also buy it as these stores in other locations in NM.
+You can also buy it as these stores in other locations in New Mexico:

 - Bandelier National Monument Bookstore

 - Wild and Scenic Rivers Visitor Center, Questa